Weddings / 20 Wedding Reception Layout Ideas

 There are many features available within Allseated’s wedding floorplan design software to assist with your wedding layout design.

-Allseated’s wedding reception layout tools allow you to easily design your wedding reception floorplan to-scale.
+Allseated’s wedding reception layout tools allow you to easily design your wedding table layout and wedding reception floorplan to-scale.
 The floorplan from your venue can be uploaded into your account to create the wedding layout design if it’s not already available within Allseated.
 If your venue’s floorplan is not already in Allseated, you can provide us with a floorplan marked with at least one accurate dimension and our team will scale and upload it into the platform.

 Allseated online floorplan design tools for wedding reception layout templates allows you to:

-At any time during the design process of the wedding layout, switch from 2D viewing to 3D to bring your wedding to life!
+At any time during the design process of the wedding layout, switch from 2D viewing to 3D to bring your layout for wedding reception to life!
 The 3D floorplan viewing options create a virtual walkthrough of the wedding reception table layout allowing you to really see what the wedding layout will look like on the actual day of the wedding.

 While creating your wedding reception layout, utilize Allseated’s 3D event designer tools in order to build table top, buffet displays, and ultimately, design a wedding table online.
 The 3D event designer tools allow you to see exactly what you can fit to-scale on tabletops which means no more guesswork!
 Using the designer tools, see exactly what you can fit to-scale on tabletops, which means no more guesswork while planning tabletop layout and decor!
 The designer tool options currently include place settings, flowers, centerpieces, linens, and buffet pieces, with many more objects to come.